japonaisvolonte-

 The Best Japanese Restaurants in Paris

-The capital is brimming with culinary treasures, and Japanese cuisine holds a special place here.
+The capital is full of culinary treasures, and Japanese cuisine holds a special place here.
 From relaxed izakayas to temples of gastronomy, each spot invites you on a unique taste journey.
 Discover in this selection the best Japanese restaurants in Paris, where tradition and modernity blend to offer an unforgettable experience.
-Exceptional sushi, melt-in-your-mouth Kobe beef, and sumibiyaki cooked over charcoal: get ready to treat your taste buds to an immersion into the heart of Japan without leaving Paris.
+Prepare your taste buds for an immersion in the heart of Japan, without leaving Paris, with exceptional sushi, melting Kobe beef, and sumibiyaki cooked over charcoal!

 Haikara

-Haikara reinvents the izakaya right in the heart of Paris with a vibe that’s totally hip-hop and playful.
-Behind this project is chef Sho Miyashita, formerly of the food truck Munchies, who brings us fusion Japanese cuisine with modern influences.
-Here, you can enjoy reimagined classics like giant beef gyozas.
+Haikara reinvents the izakaya right in the heart of Paris with a vibe that's undeniably hip-hop and delightfully quirky.
+Behind this project,Chef Sho Miyashita, a former food truck star from Munchies, offers a delightful Japanese cuisine fused with modern influences.
+Here, you can enjoy reinvented classics like giant beef gyozas, steamed skate wings, and generously topped okonomiyakis.
+All of this is paired with Japan-inspired cocktails, such as the famous highball, or with natural wines.
+It's a laid-back experience, blending Japanese tapas with sophisticated street food, perfect to savor on the terrace on beautiful days.

 Voir cette publication sur Instagram